onap/policy-parent/docs/api/api.rst

 It is worth noting that in POST policy API, client needs to provide a policy payload encoded in well-formed TOSCA Service Template, and in the JSON/YAML payload, "type" field value should strictly match the policy type name embedded in the API path (case sensitive).
 Otherwise, it will complain the policy type does not exist.
 Please check out the sample policies in above policy table.

+Also, in the POST payload passed into each policy or policy type creation call (i.e. POST API invocation), client needs to explicitly specify the version of the policy or policy type to create.
+That being said, "version" field is mandatory in TOSCA service template formatted policy or policy type payload.
+Likewise in legacy guard and operational policy payload, "policy-version" is mandatory too.
+If version is missing, that POST call will return "406 - Not Acceptable" and the policy or policy type to create will not be stored in the database.

+To avoid inconsistent versions existing in between the database and deployed in the PDPs, policy API REST service employs some enforcement rules that validate the version specified in the POST payload when a new version is to create or an existing version to update.
+Policy API will not blindly override the version of the policy or policy type to create/update.
+Instead, we encourage client to carefully select a version for the policy or policy type to change and meanwhile policy API will check the validity of the version and feed the useful informative warning back to the client if the specified version is not good.
+To be specific, the following rules are implemented to enforce the version:

+1. If the version is not in the database, we simply insert it.
+For example: if policy version 1.0.0 is stored in the database and now a client wants to create the same policy with updated version 3.0.0, it will pass through and be stored in the database.

+2. If the version is already in the database, "406 - Not Acceptable" will be returned along with the message saying "specified version x.x.x" is already existing and the latest version is y.y.y.
+It can force the client to create a newer version than the latest one.
+   For example, if policy versions "1.0.0" and "2.0.0" are already in the database and a client wants to create version "1.0.0" again, the client will get "406" code returned along with the message "specified version 1.0.0 is already existing and the latest version is 2.0.0".
+   Then the client can change the version to anything newer than "2.0.0", says "3.0.0".

+3. If multiply policies or policy types are included in the POST payload, policy API will also check if duplicate version exists in between any two policies or policy types provided in the payload.
+For example, a client provides a POST payload which includes two policies with the same name and version but different policy properties.
+This POST call will not get through and the client will receive "406" code along with a message saying "duplicate policy {name}:{version} found in the payload".

+4. The same version validation is applied to legacy types of policies and policy types too (i.e. legacy guard and operational) so that everything is consistent.

+5. To avoid unnecessary id/version inconsistency between the ones specified in the entity fields and the ones returned in the metadata field, "policy-id" and "policy-version" in the metadata will only be set by policy API.
+Any incoming explicit specification in the POST payload will be ignored.
+For example, A POST payload has a policy with name "sample-policy-name1" and version "1.0.0" specified.
+In this policy, the metadata also includes "policy-id": "sample-policy-name2" and "policy-version": "2.0.0".
+The 200 return of this POST call will have this created policy with metadata including "policy-id": "sample-policy-name1" and "policy-version": "1.0.0".

 .. swaggerv2doc:: swagger/guard-policy-api.json